nulib/chat-eval/README.md

 ## AWS and DCAPI authorization

-- `PrepareEvaluationData` - requires you to [obtain a DCAPI authorization token](PrepareEvaluationData.ipynb#Prerequisite: Setup Environment Variables) and add it to your environment.
+- `PrepareEvaluationData` - requires you to obtain a DCAPI authorization token and [Setup Environment Variables](PrepareEvaluationData.ipynb#Setup-Environment-Variables) and add it to your environment.
 - `ScoreAnswers` requires you to be logged in as either a `staging` or `production` user (login in your terminal **__before__** launching you Jupyter notebook)